 Take Your Measurements

 Use your measuring tape to measure your bust and hip.
 The biggest of these numbers will be used to determine the waist of your robe.
-Since most robes are loose, you may want to add a few inches to this number for ease.
-(I added 3 extra inches.)
+Since most robes are loose, you may want to add a few inches to this number for ease, unless you're looking for a fitted robe.
+(I added 3 extra inches to make mine extra comfy.)

-Figure out how long you want your robe to be.
+Now you'll want to decide how long you want your robe to be.
 Measure from your shoulder to where you want the bottom of your robe to be.
 Longer robes offer more coverage but can get tangled around the legs, while shorter robes leave more bared skin: Most robes end just above or below the knee.
+Take the measurement and write it down, this will be your length.

 Determine How Much Fabric You Need